 Meadow Park & Ski Beach Park

-I have researched for sandy beach and Meadow park is suppose to be a sandy beach but when I get there I found the beach is closed.
+I have researched sandy beach and Meadow park is suppose to be a sandy beach, but when I get there I found the beach is closed.
 I really got disappointed because there is no update of beach closure anywhere on the website.
-Hence We just went to Ski Beach Park which is right next to Meadow Park.
+Hence We just went ski Beach Park, which is right next to Meadow Park.
 The Ski Beach park was a nice little park with kids play area, restroom facilities, small deck and access to water.

 Big Bear Village Visitor Center